KJ-Websites-Ltd/WordPress-Headless/README.md

 # WordPress headless Setup

-A basic setup using plugins and theme (no code) only to create a headless WordPress admin
+A basic setup experiment using plugins and theme (no code) only to create a headless WordPress admin